Summary

 • our ability to allocate our resources fairly across all the complaints we receive.

 When people behave unreasonably in their dealings with us, their conduct can significantly affect the progress and efficiency of our work.
-As a result, we will take proactive and decisive action to manage any conduct that negatively and unreasonably affects us and will support our employees to do the same in accordance with this policy and guidelines set by the NSW Ombudsman.
+As a result, we will take proactive and decisive action to manage any conduct that negatively and unreasonably affects us and will support our employees to do the same in accordance with this Policy and guidelines set by the NSW Ombudsman.

 Analysis and evaluation of complaints